Resourcing Harm Reduction: A New FCAA Blog Series

 As we worked with partners to analyze the data, it was clear that the numbers tell only one part of the story.
 We wanted to dig deeper, to understand what challenges and successes grant makers and recipients are having in funding and implementing these programs.

 We invited organizations to continue this dialogue with us and the result is a new blog series we are kicking off with this introductory blog, as well as an exciting new webinar announcement: on August 15th FCAA is hosting a webinar with Grantmakers in Health and the Substance Use Disorders Funders Collaborative that will discuss how we can apply lessons learned from the HIV epidemic to the current opioid crisis in the US.
-Registration and more details can be found here.
+Details can be found here.

 Starting next week, we will share the thoughtful and compelling feedback we’ve received on this subject from such partners as AIDS United, the Elton John AIDS Foundation, Frontline AIDS, the Health Foundation of Greater Indianapolis, Harm Reduction International, and the Comer Family Foundation.
-[To read their individual blogs, click on the links above!]
+We also encourage you to read a follow-up piece to this series that focuses on Safehouse in Philadelphia.
+[To read the individual blogs, click on the links above!]

 Already, we have noticed some clear through lines.
 Some of the things to look for when you read the series include: